LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 As kmk is circuitpython based this should work on any [circuitpython compatible boards](https://circuitpython.org/downloads) with 4 analog inputs.
 The WASD keys use linear Hall effect sensors and magnetic keys.
 The rest of the keys use normal mechanical keys.
 This is just the base code for the analog keys.
-I added a normal 4x3 key matrix as an example but you can add how many your desierd layout needs.
+I added a normal 4x3 key matrix as an example but you can add how many your desired layout needs.

 As i will be building a fully analog keyboard i only build a WASD prototype.
 Everything should be working though.
 If you have questions or find errors please let me know.